Delors/Course_W3M20014/3-block_ciphers.rst

 .. class:: incremental

-  - One in which information about the key or the plaintext is obtained by observing how long it takes a given implementation to perform decryptions on various ciphertexts
+  - One in which information about the key or the plaintext is obtained by observing how long it takes a given implementation to perform decryptions on various ciphertexts.
-  - Exploits the fact that an encryption or decryption algorithm often takes slightly different amounts of time on different inputs
+  - Exploits the fact that an encryption or decryption algorithm often takes slightly different amounts of time on different inputs.
-  - So far it appears unlikely that this technique will ever be successful against DES or more powerful symmetric ciphers such as triple DES and AES
+  - So far it appears unlikely that this technique will ever be successful against DES or more powerful symmetric ciphers such as triple DES and AES.

 Block Cipher Design Principles - Number of Rounds